Growing wheatgrass is one of the most common

 there is a detailed account by Xenophon of a Nowruz celebration

-taking place in Persepolis and the continuity of this festival
+taking place in Persepolis and the continuity of this festival in

-the Achaemenid Empire (c.
+Achaemenid Empire (c.
 550–330 BCE).
 Kings of the different

 Achaemenid nations would bring gifts to the King of Kings.
-The
+The significance

-his participation in the referred annual Achaemenid festival.
+in the referred annual Achaemenid festival.

 It has been suggested that the famous Persepolis complex, or at

-least the palace of Apadana and the Hundred Columns Hall, were
+least the palace of Apadana and the Hundred Columns Hall, were built

 In 539 BCE, the Jews came under Iranian rule, thus exposing both